Regularity and Continuity properties of the sub-Riemannian exponential map: Introduction

 \section{Introduction}

-In the work \cite{warner1965} on the conjugate locus in Riemannian geometry, Warner introduced the notion of \textit{regular exponential map}, a map $F : \T_p(M) \to M$, where $M$ is a finite dimensional smooth manifold, that satisfies three conditions: a non-vanishing speed condition along rays, a regularity and a continuity condition.
+In his work \cite{warner1965} on the conjugate locus in Riemannian geometry, Warner introduced the notion of \textit{regular exponential map}, a map $F : \T_q(M) \to M$, where $M$ is a finite dimensional smooth manifold, that satisfies three conditions: a non-vanishing speed condition along rays, a regularity and a continuity condition.
 Furthermore, Warner shows that such a map is non-injective in any neighbourhood of any singularities of $F$.
 This is done through studying the normal forms of $F$ around singularities, namely the points where the jacobian determinant of $F$ vanish.
 Warner then proves that the exponential map of a Finsler manifold is regular in this sense, giving an alternative proof of a result due to Morse and Littauer \cite{morse}.
 Warner's theorem was adapted to Lorentzian structures in \cite{rosquist1983} and then to semi-Riemannian manifolds in \cite{szeghy2008}.

 In the present work, we adapt Warner's conditions for the exponential map in sub-Riemannian geometry.
 Because of the lack of a Levi-Civita connection, the study of geodesics is carried out from the \textit{Hamiltonian viewpoint} (see \cref{prelim} for a summary of the theory).
 Length minimisers are found to be \textit{normal} and/or \textit{abnormal}.
 Normal geodesics are solutions of a Hamiltonian system of differential equations with initial conditions taking values in the cotangent space.
 The sub-Riemannian exponential map is the projection of the corresponding Hamiltonian flow. \textit{Abnormal} geodesics can also appear: they are length minimisers that satisfy a condition not characterised by a differential equation.
-When a sub-Riemannian manifold has no non trivial abnormal geodesics, we say that it is \textit{ideal}.
+Strongly normal geodesics are those that do not contain abnormal subsegments.